Team4388/ScoutingApp2025/README.md

 ## In Progress:
 #### Scouting:
 #### Data Analysis:
+- AI overview of scouting data for a team???
+- Make the "Report" menu, A tool that lets users select data to display from the the teams and compare menus.
 #### Functionality:
 - Make server software to allow for easy sync over wifi - FTP
 - Deploy to F-Droid
+-

 ## Done:
 #### Scouting: